 - ITDMs use social to converse, not buy.
 14.2% of them make purchase decisions based on social media

 Based on this data, it’s clear that the most important thing for marketing is to focus on building brand awareness.
 This means creating a solid brand identity easily recognizable by ITDMs.
-Additionally, it’s essential to create helpful content for ITDMs to help them in their decision-making process.
+Additionally, it’s essential to create helpful content for ITDMs to help them decide.
 Recommendations from peers and colleagues are crucial to influencing the customer journey, so vendors should focus on creating a solid network of brand advocates and B2B creators.
-Finally, social media and advertising is less effective, but it doesn’t mean you don’t do it.
+Finally, social media and advertising are less effective, but it doesn’t mean you don’t do it.

 What’s Top of Mind for IT Decision Makers?

 When exploring the ITDM conversation, a few key topic areas are driving discussions.

 - Artificial Intelligence